By Swati Sahai

 As you start seeing results from customer journey analytics, share the insights with others who can benefit from them.

 Compile a repository of important customer journeys, their key drivers and the metrics related to them.
-As you share this information across the organization, you will build adoption and organizational readiness for customer journey analytics.
+As you share this information across the organization, you will build adoption and organizational readiness for journey analytics.

-Training is a critical piece of making sure your organization is ready to successfully implement customer journey analytics.
+Training is a critical piece of making sure your organization is ready to successfully implement journey analytics.
 To ensure adoption and usage of your new customer journey analytics platform, make sure the users are properly trained.

 Training is most successful when conducted in-person but if that is not an option, a live webinar would work too.
 Groups of 2 to 5 users are ideal so the trainer can provide personal attention to each user.